scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.13.9
+- FIX: bug that prevented thickness changes to be applied immediately.
+- FIX: dialog to switch pen types not large enough when app window is small.

 # Version 0.13.8
 - FIX: crash when using "Erase everything" option
 - FIX: improved scrollbar behaviour to prevent accidental scrolling